Hariaksha/NLP-Charity-Research/README.md

 The 'exempt_organizations' folder contains information in CSV files from the United States Internal Revenue Service about tax-exempt organizations.
 This data was very useful in finding mission statements because they provide the EINs for every tax-exempt organization in the United States, separated by states and D.C.

-The data (mission statements, EINs, nonprofits' names, etc.) are found in the data folder in the guidestar folder.
-The United States data is organized by states and D.C. and labeled as (state abbreviation)_data.xlsx (example: AL_data.xlsx).
+The data (mission statements, EINs, nonprofits' names, etc.) are found in the 'data' folder in the 'guidestar' folder.
+The United States data are organized by states and D.C. and labeled as (state abbreviation)_data.xlsx (example: AL_data.xlsx).
 There is also a master spreadsheet that combines the information from all of the 51 other spreadsheets.